mtamvada-zs/Import-App-Segment-from3rdparties/README.md

 **To run the code**

 1. Make sure to have Python 2.7 on your computer.
 Follow here: [https://www.python.org/downloads/](https://www.python.org/downloads/)
-1. Have pip installed on your computer (Comes with versions greater than Python 2.7.9).
+2. Have pip installed on your computer (Comes with versions greater than Python 2.7.9).
 If not follow here: [https://pip.pypa.io/en/stable/installing/\#do-i-need-to-install-pip](https://pip.pypa.io/en/stable/installing/\#do-i-need-to-install-pip)
-1. To view the results of the tool, find the newly created file: Output.csv to view the results.
+3. To view the results of the tool, find the newly created file: Output.csv.